 Eliminate credit card balances

 John Ulzheimer, a nationally recognized credit expert said, “A good way to improve your credit score is to eliminate nuisance balances”.
 Those are the small balances you have on a number of credit cards.
 One of the major things that your score considers is just how many of your cards have balances.
-Hence, spending some amount in one card and something some amount in another account instead of using the same card, can hurt your score.
+Hence, spending some amount on one card and some amount in another account instead of using the same card, can hurt your score.
 The solution to it is by paying off all the small balances you have.